tomedunn/the-finished-book/_theory/encounter-multiplier-p2/encounter-multiplier-p2.md

     \left(\frac{8}{N + 1}\right) \left(\frac{ N }{ 4 }\right) = \frac{2\,N}{N + 1}\,,
     \label{eq:encounter-multiplier-approx-single-ratio}
 \end{align}
 which tells us how much the encounter multiplier might increase by having the NPCs use a focused single target strategy.
-The results of Eqn. \eqref{eq:encounter-multiplier-approx-single-ratio} are plotted in Fig. <a href="#fig:single-target-em-ratio-vs-pcs" class="fig-ref">3</a> (below).
+The results of Eqn. \eqref{eq:encounter-multiplier-approx-single-ratio} are plotted in Fig. \figref{fig:single-target-em-ratio-vs-pcs} (below).

 <figure id="fig:single-target-em-ratio-vs-pcs">
     {% include_relative fig-single-target-em-ratio-vs-pcs-small.html %}
     {% include_relative fig-single-target-em-ratio-vs-pcs-large.html %}
-    <figcaption>Figure 3: Plots the ratio between the encounter multipliers given by Eqn. \eqref{eq:encounter-multiplier-approx-single-target} and Eqn. \eqref{eq:encounter-multiplier-short-identical}.</figcaption>
+    <figcaption>Plots the ratio between the encounter multipliers given by Eqn. \eqref{eq:encounter-multiplier-approx-single-target} and Eqn. \eqref{eq:encounter-multiplier-short-identical}.</figcaption>
 </figure>

 For a party of four PCs, having the NPCs focus their damage on defeating only one PC at a time can increase the adjusted XP total for the encounter by as much as 60%.
 For reference, the Deadly encounter threshold is around 50% higher than the Hard encounter threshold on average.
 For Hard encounters, this means that how much the NPCs focus their damage can potentially increase the encounter's difficulty by one category.